cadop/fusion360descriptor/Getting-Started.md

 - Click on the green + to add the script into Fusion 360.
 - Add the **Descriptor** folder from the zip file to the scripts.
 You may have to unzip the file after downloading from Github
 - Click on **Descriptor** then click on **Run**.
 The GUI will appear.
+- Rather than configuring the export manually in the GUI, you can create a YAML configuration file to control the export.
+A number of more advanced features are only available via the configuraiton file.
+See `configuration_sample.yaml` for more information.

 To open the URDF file in PyBullet, do the following: